flame-engine/flame/doc/other_modules/forge2d.md

 If `userData` is `null` the contact events are ignored, it is set to `null` by default.

-A convinient way of setting `userData` is to assign it when creating the body.
+A convenient way of setting `userData` is to assign it when creating the body.
 For example:

 ```dart
 class Ball extends BodyComponent with ContactCallbacks {